 The particular advantages of the Belize as a domicile for offshore mutual funds are:

 - Belize is a reputable, well-regulated jurisdiction with competent and efficient financial services supervisory authorities.
-The Belize Mutual Funds Act 2000 is a modern and comprehensive piece of legislation.
+The Belize Mutual Funds Act 2000 (Revised 2011) is a modern and comprehensive piece of legislation.

 - Belize has an outstanding political and social stability, a complete legal predictability and a robust economy, featuring modern telecommunications, relatively low cost of qualified workforce and a culture of professional work ethics in the financial services industry.

 - No exchange controls or restrictions on financial transfers apply to Belize-registered offshore mutual funds.

 - All Belize-registered offshore mutual funds, and any investors in such fund are in all respects exempt from any and all of the provisions of the Belize Income and Business Tax Act, the Belize Stamp Duties Act and the Belize Exchange Control Regulation Act.
 In essence, Belize mutual funds and investors into such funds are not subject to any tax in Belize.

 - Recognition under the Belize Mutual Funds Act can be obtained for funds already registered in another jurisdiction, as well as for fund managers, administrators and other professionals operating from another jurisdiction.